If you’re a follower of new IM releases then you are likely to have heard of ‘IM Affiliate Funnel 2.0‘ – a recently released product by Kevin Fahey.

 There’s only one way to find out for sure…It’s time to buy the IM Affiliate Funnel 2.0 and see exactly what Kevin has up his sleeve.

-Now if you are thinking of purchasing IM Affiliate funnel 2.0, I want to highlight a couple of points:
+If you’re considering IM Affiliate funnel 2.0, I want to highlight a couple of important points:

 It’s a strange process to be honest, but it’s something that I wanted to make you aware of because the price is likely to change.